 - potential for academic success and becoming a midwife

 - an understanding of the role of the midwife

 - commitment to a career in midwifery

-All offers to the midwifery programme are subject to satisfactory health and Disclosure and Barring screening.
+All offers to the midwifery programme are subject to: meeting the minimum academic requirements, satisfactory health and Disclosure and Barring screening.

 In accordance with the University's policy relating to equal opportunities, there will be no discrimination on the basis of race, colour, gender, marital status, sexual orientation, socio-economic background and religious belief.

 Applications from mature candidates are welcomed.
 You will be expected to show evidence of personal motivation and recent academic study within the last 3 years of the year of application.

 Please note Access courses to higher education prior to 2009 will not have current currency with the credits required to meet minimum entry criteria for our course, so cannot be accepted.

 More information for mature students at the University of Nottingham.